Beyond the Infinite Two Minutes: Release and reception

 The film premiered at Tollywood, a small Tokyo cinema, to an audience of twelve.
 However, due to the COVID-19 pandemic severely limiting production and release of mainstream films, the film was selected to be screened by major theater chain Toho Cinemas.

+It went on to pick up a number of awards and nominations in festivals in Sitges, Brussels and Montreal.
 The film was praised for its playful energy and industrious low-budget spirit.
+The New York Times was relatively negative, arguing that the film "rarely surmounts the twistiness of its premise and the repetitiveness of its setups."